populationgenomics/structural-constraint/docs/alphafold_transcript_coverage.md

 20,504 unique UniProt IDs to use.

-## Get UniProt metadata and matched ENSGs
+## Get UniProt metadata and matched Ensembl gene IDs

 To match the UniProt accessions to GENCODE, I&rsquo;m using the ENSG&rsquo;s paired with each UniProt structure in the UniProtKB idmapping table.
 For whatever reasons, matching GENCODE ENST&rsquo;s to UniProtKB&rsquo;s listed ENST&rsquo;s directly is very lossy (even disregarding transcript version numbers).
 Here we&rsquo;re just getting the idmapping table, filtering to UniProts where we have an AlphaFold2 structure and splitting out the ENSG from `ENSG000001234; ENSG000001235` into separate rows.